 During the first half of the 20th Century, the Block & Kuhl Department Store, designed by Holabird and Roche in 1904, served as an anchor point for a thriving downtown Peoria, Illinois.
 Due to interest in protecting Peoria's downtown buildings, this department store and two auxiliary buildings have been identified as contributing structures within the Downtown Peoria National Historic District.

 In order to obtain historic tax credits, our goal was to provide a custom adaptive reuse program that aesthetically matches the original construction, yet meets today's performance metrics.
-By collaborating with manufacturers and repair contractors during the design phases, we have developed an efficient and consistent repair solution.
+By collaborating with manufacturers and repair contractors during the design phases, we developed an efficient and consistent repair solution.

 - Our scope repeatedly called upon our cutting edge, modern technologies to assist with the investigation and design solution.